Stakeholder Engagement: The art & science of winning the SE snakes and ladders game webinar

 Paul is a Chartered Director and Chair of Aspire Europe – the leading PM training and solutions provider.
 He is passionate about conservation programmes, providing pro bono support to WWF since 2002 and jointly winning two of APM top awards in 2011 for their project conservation work.
 He has started a PhD into "Millennials as New Project Leaders driving value to address the UN’s Sustainable Development Goals, including Climate Change."
 In his spare time, he joined a charity film team skiing to the North Pole in 2017!

 Paul has very kindly allowed his presented material to be made available for viewing.

 The slides on Slideshare are now available in our APM resources area and also embedded below for reference.

 The live webinar recording was damaged by a technical audio issue during the broadcast.
-Paul has kindly agreed to rerecord his content, and when this is ready for publication the recording will be embedded as a resource on this page.
+Paul has kindly rerecorded his content, into four podcast and these have been published.

 This webinar content is suitable for professionals with all levels of experience.